-- Develop plans and protocols for managing an emergency situation; - Establish community partnerships to support school response; and - Practice the skills necessary to respond effectively and efficiently.
+- develop plans and protocols for managing an emergency situation; - establish community partnerships to support school response; and - practice the skills necessary to respond effectively and efficiently.

-Before beginning the plan development process, some time should be devoted to identifying who should be included in the planning process, what are the responsibilities of those responding to an emergency, and what resources are needed to adequately respond.
+Before beginning the EOP development process, some time should be devoted to identifying who should be included in the planning process, what are the responsibilities of those responding to an emergency, and what resources are needed to adequately respond.
 A comprehensive emergency plan will address the common responses and special issues related to specific hazards and should be:

-- Comprehensive Includes response procedures for every person or agency having a role in the response and that it addresses all possible hazards--from lightning strikes to terrorist threats; - Risk-based Addresses actual risks facing the LSS and the school; and - Complete Contains documents such as maps, call-down lists, and up-to-date emergency points of contact.
+- comprehensive includes response procedures for every person or agency having a role in the response and addresses possible hazards, from lightning strikes to terrorist threats; - risk-based addresses actual risks facing the LSS and the school; and - complete contains documents such as maps, call-down lists, and up-to-date emergency points of contact.